Id Software: Linux gaming

 Timothee Besset was responsible for many Linux ports of id Software's games.

 id Software was an early pioneer in the Linux gaming market, and id Software's Linux games have been some of the most popular of the platform.
 Many id Software games won the Readers' and Editors' Choice awards of Linux Journal.
 Some id Software titles ported to Linux are Doom (the first id Software game to be ported), Quake, Quake II, Quake III Arena, Return to Castle Wolfenstein, Wolfenstein: Enemy Territory, Doom 3, Quake 4, and Enemy Territory: Quake Wars.
-Since id Software and some of its licensees released the source code for some of their previous games, several games which were not ported (such as Catacomb 3D, Catacomb Abyss, Wolfenstein 3D, Spear of Destiny, Blake Stone: Aliens of Gold, Blake Stone: Planet Strike, Super 3D Noah's Ark, Rise of the Triad, Doom 64, Strife, Heretic, Hexen, Hexen II, Star Trek: Voyager – Elite Force Holomatch, Star Wars Jedi Knight II: Jedi Outcast, Star Wars Jedi Knight: Jedi Academy) can run on Linux and other operating systems natively through the use of source ports.
+Since id Software and some of its licensees released the source code for some of its previous games, several games which were not ported (such as Catacomb 3D, Catacomb Abyss, Wolfenstein 3D, Spear of Destiny, Blake Stone: Aliens of Gold, Blake Stone: Planet Strike, Super 3D Noah's Ark, Rise of the Triad, Doom 64, Strife, Heretic, Hexen, Hexen II, Star Trek: Voyager – Elite Force Holomatch, Star Wars Jedi Knight II: Jedi Outcast, Star Wars Jedi Knight: Jedi Academy) can run on Linux and other operating systems natively through the use of source ports.
 Quake Live also launched with Linux support, although this, alongside OS X support, was later removed when changed to a standalone title.

 The tradition of porting to Linux was first started by Dave D. Taylor, with Zoid Kirsch doing some later porting.
 Since Quake III Arena, Linux porting had been handled by Timothee Besset.
 The majority of all id Tech 4 games, including those made by other developers, have a Linux client available, the only current exceptions being Wolfenstein and Brink.
 Similarly, almost all of the games utilizing the Quake II engine have Linux ports, the only exceptions being those created by Ion Storm (Daikatana later received a community port).
 Despite fears by the Linux gaming community that id Tech 5 would not be ported to that platform, Timothee Besset in his blog stated "I'll be damned if we don't find the time to get Linux builds done".
 Besset explained that id Software's primary justification for releasing Linux builds was better code quality, along with a technical interest in the platform.
 However, on January 26, 2012, Besset announced that he had left id.